saravanan12153/jquery-basics-disappearing-ninja/README.md

-# Bubble Pop - a jQuery demo page
+# Disappearing Ninja - a jQuery demo page
-A demo of the jQuery functions .fadeOut() and show();
+This site demos the functions .fadeOut() and show(); In place of the ninja, I've used a buble instead!

-This site uses Bootstrap.js for the modal animations and a Bootswatch template called 'Flatly' for the design.
+It uses Bootstrap.js for the modal animations and a Bootswatch template called 'Flatly' for the design.

 #Live Demo
 Please check out a working version of this site, available at <a href="http://elliottcreates.com/disappearing-ninja">elliottcreates.com/disappearing-ninja</a>